 Key Point 8-11.
 Employees and applicants for employment who believe that an employer has violated a federal civil rights law must pursue their claim according to a specific procedure.
 Failure to do so will result in the dismissal of their claim.

 The procedures for filing claims under the federal discrimination laws discussed in this chapter are fairly consistent.
 Church leaders should be familiar with the following procedures in the event that a discrimination complaint is brought against their church:

 1. Filing a charge with the EEOC.
 An "aggrieved" individual, a person acting on behalf of an aggrieved individual, or the Equal Employment Opportunity Commission (EEOC) itself may file a "charge" with the EEOC.
 The charge is a complaint filed on an EEOC form that alleges discrimination by an employer.
-In most cases, the charge is brought by the aggrieved individual claiming to have been a victim ...
+In most cases, the charge is brought by the aggrieved individual claiming to have been a victim of discrimination in employment.

 2. Notification of employer.
 Within ten days of the filing of the charge, the EEOC sends the employer a "notice" of the charge.
 The notice includes a summary of the alleged discrimination.